POLYPHAGA Emery, 1886

 Although the U.K. fauna includes only 17 species, some of these are members of large and widely distributed genera, coupled with the fact that many of the genera are superficially similar, a familiarity with the U.K. species will provide a reasonable insight into the wider world fauna.

 The following characters will define the U.K. species: 2.5-16mm.
 Body elongate broad or, generally, slender and tapering.
 Head never rostrate, temples present; usually small and gradually narrowed behind the eyes, without a narrow neck.
 Genae never expanded over the antennal insertions.
 Antennae filiform and sometimes widened but never clubbed.
 Pronotum with a distinct side margin, at least at the base.
 Prosternal process indistinct and usually very small.
 Tarsi 5-5-4.
 Claws never pectinate.
-The following brief description is intended to place the U.K. fauna into a wider context; at the time of writing (2016) the family contained only the species listed above; in the past it has included various others e.g. the Tetratomid genus Hallomenus Panzer, 1793.
+At the time of writing (2016) the family contained only the species listed above; in the past it has included various others e.g. the Tetratomid genus Hallomenus Panzer, 1793.